data-steve/data-steve.github.io/_posts/2016-03-25-googleformr-asks-why-R-u-opensource.md

 I’ve used googleformr to build a demo function called **why\_R\_u\_opensource**, which posts whatever data I give it to my form.
-It comes with the googleformr package.
+It comes with the latest dev version of googleformr package at my [github account](https://github.com/data-steve/googleformr).

-To test out googleformr, send me your reasons for using open source via the code below.
+To test out googleformr, send in your reasons for using open source via the code below.

 ```
-install.packages("googleformr")
+devtools::install_github("data-steve/googleformr")
 googleformr::why_R_u_opensource("") # <- your answer goes in quotes
 ```